tauri-apps/tauri-docs/docs/guides/08-debugging/vscode.md

 This uses `cargo` directly to build the Rust application and load it in both development and production modes.

 Note that it does not use the Tauri CLI, so exclusive CLI features are not executed.
 The `beforeDevCommand` and `beforeBuildCommand` scripts must be executed beforehand or configured as a task in the `preLaunchTask` field.
-This is an example `.vscode/tasks.json` file that has two tasks, one for a `beforeDevCommand` that spawns a development server and one for `beforeBuildCommand`:
+Below is an example `.vscode/tasks.json` file that has two tasks, one for a `beforeDevCommand` that spawns a development server and one for `beforeBuildCommand`:

 ```json title=".vscode/tasks.json"
 {